Burkes321/trainwise/README.md

 ## TODO - FEATURES I WANT TO IMPLEMENT

+- make a page component
+- issue with stored exercise rendering when there is nothing in storage
 - list of exisitng exercises (these will be mock for the time being)
 - ability for user to add their own custom exerises
 - list of built in exercises for the user to choose from